Edward Zwick’s 2006 film Blood Diamond presents the story of the reunion of a father and his child.

 How so?
 Well, the Bible contains a story much like Dia’s story.
 Of the many parables Jesus told, the most famous is called the Parable of the Prodigal Son from the Gospel of Luke.
 Why is this one the most beloved?
 You may have heard this parable before, but before you write it off as cliché, ask yourself: Why has this parable inspired the hearts and minds of billions of people?
 Let’s take a look:

-Then [Jesus] said, “A man had two sons, and the younger son said to his father, ‘Father, give me the share of your estate that should come to me.’
-So the father divided the property between them.
-After a few days, the younger son collected all his belongings and set off to a distant country where he squandered his inheritance on a life of dissipation.
-When he had freely spent everything, a severe famine struck that country, and he found himself in dire need.
-So he hired himself out to one of the local citizens who sent him to his farm to tend the swine.
-And he longed to eat his fill of the pods on which the swine fed, but nobody gave him any.
-Coming to his senses he thought, ‘How many of my father’s hired workers have more than enough food to eat, but here am I, dying from hunger.
-I shall get up and go to my father and I shall say to him, “Father, I have sinned against heaven and against you.
-I no longer deserve to be called your son; treat me as you would treat one of your hired workers.”’”
-(Lk 15:11 – 19)
+And [Jesus] said, “There was a man who had two sons; and the younger of them said to his father, ‘Father, give me the share of property that falls to me.’
+And he divided his living between them.
+Not many days later, the younger son gathered all he had and took his journey into a far country, and there he squandered his property in loose living.
+And when he had spent everything, a great famine arose in that country, and he began to be in want.
+So he went and joined himself to one of the citizens of that country, who sent him into his fields to feed swine.
+And he would gladly have fed on the pods that the swine ate; and no one gave him anything.
+But when he came to himself he said, ‘How many of my father’s hired servants have bread enough and to spare, but I perish here with hunger!
+I will arise and go to my father, and I will say to him, “Father, I have sinned against heaven and before you; I am no longer worthy to be called your son; treat me as one of your hired servants.”’”
+(Lk 15:11–19)

 Discuss: Why do you think the son left his father, and why does he think about coming back?
 How do you think the son views himself in this moment?